AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

-\textbf{Analysis.} Following suggestions in software engineering interview studies~\cite{hove2005experiences}, the first two sessions were conducted by the first author and a senior researcher, who is also co-author of this study.
-They discussed the interview flow, after which the first author conducted the remaining sessions.
-We transcribed the interview recordings using Microsoft 365's transcription tool, verified manually, and organised in NVivo for analysis.
-Then we adopted suggested steps from thematic analysis~\cite{braun2006using, cruzes2011recommended} for the qualitative analysis stage of the interview transcripts.
-Two authors, including the first author and the author who participated in two interview sessions and closely monitored the interview transcripts, first read through two interview transcripts, summarising the content as key points related to AI safety concerns, practices, and challenges that corresponded to the three research questions, as suggested to initiate the open coding~\cite{hoda2012self}.
+Regarding the analysis procedure, we adopted suggested steps from thematic analysis~\citep{braun2006using, cruzes2011recommended} for the qualitative analysis stage of the interview transcripts.
+Two authors, including the first author and the author who participated in two interview sessions and closely monitored the interview transcripts, first read through two interview transcripts, summarising the content as key points related to practical AI failures, practices, and challenges that corresponded to the three RQs, as suggested to initiate the open coding~\citep{hoda2012self}.
 They then proceeded to assign base level of codes to the extracted key points.
 Subsequently, we developed higher level abstractions of subthemes by grouping relevant codes together and then the highest level abstractions of themes.
 Consensus was reached before the first author continued to apply this process to the rest of the transcripts.
 During the coding process, we constantly compared the emerging codes within and across interview transcript key points, with regular discussions held to verify the code assignment.
 This iterative process of code development led to continuous adjustment of the codes.
 Grouping of the codes into themes was conducted concurrently, with each subtheme and theme discussed and adjusted as well.

-Finally, we derived 29, 100, and 55 codes for the three RQs, respectively.
+We derived 29, 100, and 55 codes for the three RQs, respectively, based on the above procedure.
 Three authors independently reviewed the coding process and the synthesised subthemes and themes for each research question.
 The results received agreement among the entire group.
 Figure~\ref{fig:coding-process} displays a sample of the coding process.

-To determine whether additional participants are needed, we measured the saturation.
-Following Guest \etal's~\cite{guest2006many} recommendation, we measured saturation by tracking the cumulative appearance of subthemes in each interview.
+To determine whether additional participants are needed, we measured data saturation.
+Following~\citet{guest2006many}'s recommendation, we measured saturation by tracking the cumulative appearance of subthemes in each interview.
 Saturation in all RQs was achieved after interview 13.
 Figure~\ref{fig:saturation-curve} shows the saturation curve for the number of unique subthemes.